SIR epidemics in populations with large sub-communities: Proof of Lemma

-This work was partially supported by a grant from the Simons Foundation and was carried out as a result of the authors' visit to the Isaac Newton Institute for Mathematical Sciences during the programme Theoretical Foundations for Statistical Network Analysis in 2016 (EPSRC Grant Number EP/K032208/1).
+\begin{acks}[Acknowledgments] The authors thank an anonymous referee for their very careful reading of our paper and constructive comments, which have improved its presentation. \end{acks} \begin{funding} This work was partially supported by a grant from the Simons Foundation and was carried out as a result of the authors' visit to the Isaac Newton Institute for Mathematical Sciences during the programme Theoretical Foundations for Statistical Network Analysis in 2016 (EPSRC Grant Number EP/K032208/1).
 The third author was supported by Vetenskapsr{\aa}det (Swedish Research Council), grant 2016-04566.
 This work was also supported by a grant from the Knut and Alice Wallenberg Foundation, which enabled the first author to be a guest professor at the Department of Mathematics, Stockholm University.